 David owns and operates the environmental design and consultation company EcoUrbanist.
 It specializes in ecological landscape design, environmental reporting and project management for clients from home-owners to government agencies.

 He is a tree care expert certified by the International Society of Arboriculture.
-As a consultant on organic tree care, edible landscaping and organic food growing he often leads workshops for clients such as the City of Richmond, the Edible Garden Project and others.
+A consultant on organic tree care, edible landscaping and organic food growing, he often leads workshops for clients including municipalities and community groups.

-David is also an editor with experience managing projects in North America and Asia, and a personal word coach helping clients from novelists to PhD candidates overcome the writing blocks which keep them back.
+David is also an editor with experience managing large and small projects from North America to Asia.
+He offers services in personal word coaching and has helped clients from novelists to PhD candidates overcome writing blocks .

 Looking for the latest?
 Try the blog.